kexuan5458/Self-Driving_Car_Localization/README.md

 The main workflow is as follows:

 1. Use `C++` to implement localization algorithm.
-2. Design the interface for users reading the car pose in map frame by `Python`
+2. Use `Python` to implement extended Kalman filter algorithm.
-3. Use pybind11 to make it callable by python.
+3. Use pybind11 to make it callable by Python.
+4. Design the interface for users reading the localization result more easily.

 ## Test
 The testing environment will be setup in Python.
 So, the development of the C++ backend goes with the developement of the pybind connector.